CircuitChaos/OpenMicron/README.md

 * Write proper manpage and – if software proves to be reliable – work with distribution maintainers to integrate it within their distributions
 * Work with **Chirp** maintainers to add the radio to Chirp (the memory map I created should help!)
 * Make the utility portable to other POSIX systems
-* Add editing of radio configuration (not only channels and welcome message)
+* Add editing of full radio configuration (not only channels, welcome message and key assignments)
 * Confirm that 5Tone setting for Optional Signalling is kept in the same place as DTMF
 * Add checking of RX and TX frequency sanity during import (if it falls in the 2m/70cm range)
 * Extensively test all functions (I'm not using DTMF or 5Tone, for instance)